Honkitonkie/vacanciesToGA/README.md

 # vacanciesToGA
 An application to scrape the number of vacancies available on "https://keser.nl/vacature" and create a pageview with the number as a parameter.
+With doing so, GTM can pick it up and create an event.